PDB Combiner¶

 Important Notes¶

-- At least one input is required: The node raises an error if no PDB inputs are connected or if all are empty.
+- At least one input required: The node raises an error if no PDB inputs are provided or all are empty.

 Troubleshooting¶

-- Error: 'At least one PDB input is required': Connect at least one non-empty PDB input.
+- Error: 'At least one PDB input is required': Connect at least one pdb_i input with a non-empty PDB dictionary.